ECLIPSE: An Evolutionary Computation Library for Instrumentation Prototyping in Scientific Engineering: The ECLIPSE Framework

 Concrete subclasses refine this representation for use with specific Evaluators.
-For example, the Antenna Individual extends ShapeIndividual by introducing electrically conductive materials, voltage feed connections, and validation checks for electrical shorting.
-In contrast, the Spacecraft Individual uses the same geometric foundation but enforces different constraints, namely fitting within specified bounding volumes and enforcing minimum cargo capacities.
-These representations share broad geometric mutation logic but implement their own domain-specific mutations, structural rules, and validation checks.
-Therefore, each Individual type can only be paired with Evaluators capable of interpreting it.
-For example, a spacecraft geometry cannot be evaluated by an electromagnetic solver, just as an antenna design cannot be passed to a drag simulator.
+For example, the \textit{Antenna Individual} extends \textit{Shape Individual} by introducing electrically conductive materials, voltage feed connections, and validation checks for electrical shorting.
+In contrast, the \textit{Spacecraft Individual} uses the same geometric foundation but enforces different constraints, namely fitting within specified bounding volumes and enforcing minimum cargo capacities.
+These representations share geometric mutation logic but implement their own domain-specific mutations, structural rules, and validation checks.
+Therefore, a given Individual type can only be paired with an Evaluator capable of interpreting it: a spacecraft geometry cannot be evaluated by an electromagnetic solver, just as an antenna design cannot be passed to a drag simulator.

-Not all representations derive from ShapeIndividual.
-The PointCloud Individual, for instance, represents a spacecraft surface directly as a variable-length list of floating-point vertex coordinates.
+Not all representations derive from \textit{Shape Individual}.
+The \textit{Point Cloud Individual}, for instance, represents a spacecraft surface directly as a variable-length list of floating-point vertex coordinates.
 This surface respects maximum size constraints, and enforces a static internal cargo volume and static solar panels.
+Before evaluation verticies are translated into a watertight mesh using PyMeshLab \cite{pymeshlab}.
 This Individual type prioritizes flexibility and the tuning of fine-grained solutions that discrete representations would find harder to reach.
 All Individuals implement their own mutation operators, validity checks, and serialization logic while adhering to the standard interface expected by Evolvers and Evaluators.

 By structuring Individuals in this way, ECLIPSE addresses a wide range of hardware design problems without imposing assumptions on what an Individual must be.
 It also allows experiments to incorporate domain knowledge as a starting point when appropriate.
 Each Individual type encapsulates the constraints and physical assumptions required by its corresponding Evaluator, while the shared interface allows the Evolver to treat all Individuals uniformly.
 This design makes it straightforward to add new representations as additional scientific domains are incorporated into the framework without altering the broader evolutionary workflow.